 - Evil Laugh: Tends to do this a lot when he's fought in his first form.

 - Evil Overlord: One of gaming's biggest examples.
-"Dark Lord" is his official title and occupation even.
+"Dark Lord" (alternatively "King of the Night") is his official title and occupation even.

 - Evil Sounds Deep: He's usually given a pretty deep voice.
 As Mathias, it was a Badass Baritone.